 Contact us if you would like to be a host school for CPD sessions across the country.

-What is Primary D&T
+What is Primary Design and Technology?

 Design and Technology education involves two important elements - learning about the designed and made world and how things work, and learning to design and make functional products for particular purposes and users.

-In Design and Technology, children acquire and apply knowledge and understanding of materials and components, mechanisms and control systems, structures, existing products, quality and health and safety.
+Children acquire and apply knowledge and understanding of materials and components, mechanisms and control systems, structures, existing products, quality and health and safety.

-There are three core activities children engage with in design and technology:
+There are three core activities children engage with in Design and Technology: